bropenguin847/Python-Learning/README.md

 [Python explained simply](https://www.youtube.com/watch?v=x7X9w_GIm1s)

 [Python Full Course for Beginners by Mosh Hamedani](https://www.youtube.com/watch?v=_uQrJ0TkZlc)

 ---
-### Feel free to raise any issues if you found any mistakes or outdated information in this repo.
+## Feel free to raise any issues if you found any mistakes or outdated information in this repo.
+Have a nice journey into the world of Python